Steam-Baked Demi-Baguettes

 Rack

-Using the pizza peel, remove the loaves from oven, leaving the door open to vent steam.
+Using the pizza peel, remove the loaves from oven.
 Rotate the loaves from back to front and return to the oven.
 Continue to bake until deeply browned and crisp, 6 to 10 minutes.

 Rotate Loaves and Vent Steam